lnchariadoni/SparkLearning/README.md

-This repo is forked by JerryLead/SparkLearning.
-1-Added new entry from browser directly.
-2-Added new entry from browser directly.
+This is update 1 at 10:15 for b1 branch. doing it on browser directly.